 The team can also manually enter the data into the computer.
 Detailed documentation on the glasses reader program will be provided with the purchase of the program.

 Figure 1 shows the main window of the program.
-The program is set up by clicking on the Options selection in the top right corner as shown in Figure 2.
+The program is set up by clicking on the Options selection in the top/left corner as shown in Figure 2.
 Looking at Figure 2 you can see the following selections:

 Identify your Lensmeter.

 Reichert Lenschek, Reichert AL200, Reichert AL500, Humphren LA340, Humphrey LA350/360, Marco VL-3000, Topcon CL-100, Nikon NL-2, SLM 5000/4000, Nidek LM-600/1000, Tomey TL-900, Tomey TL-2000/3000, Justice JS-700, Essilor CLE-060, Seiko SL-7000, VisionX VX40, Reichert LensChek Plus, Huvitz 3100P and Huvitz 7000.
 One can also indicate that bar code or keyboard input will be performed.

 Select the number of your COMM port from 1 to 18.
 Select None if you aren't using a lensmeter.